 The value of being global citizens

-As part of the [email protected] strategic plan, the alumni association is excited to launch the new International affinity group.
+As part of the MINES@150 strategic plan, the alumni association is excited to launch the new International affinity group.
 The group will work directly with David Wright and the Office of International Programs to develop new programs and initiatives that connect with our alumni who are currently living and working outside the United States.
 Look for more details in a future issue of Mines Magazine, and read David’s note below to learn more about Mines’ growing international community.

 –Brady McConaty ’78, Alumni Association Board Director